ut-amrl/nautilus/README.md

 - ```--stopping_accuracy <num>``` stops the joint optimization once the net change between points is less than ```<num>```.
 - ```--rotation_weight <num>``` the weight multiplier for changing the odometry predicted rotation between poses.
 - ```--translation_weight <num>``` the weight multiplier for changing the odometry predicted translation between poses.
+- ```--diff_odom``` does this bag use differential odometry?
+If the bag uses CobotOdometryMsg then you should use this flag.

 ### Examples: